OAXFoundation/oaxfoundation.github.io/_resources/OAX Learn.md

 ---
-title: "OAX Learn"
+title: "GMAsia"
 link_link: https://www.oax.org/tag/oax-learn.html
-group: oax-learn
+group: GMAsia
 order: 1
 ---
-An initiative launched by OAX Foundation in its commitment to nurture, educate and foster the digital assets ecosystem.
-OAX Academy regularly publishes content useful for both newcomers and existing users in the space, aimed at providing insightful writeups, guides and know-hows for the community at large.
-Read more [here](https://www.oax.org/tag/oax-learn.html).
+Launched in August 2026, GMAsia is an initiative by OAX Foundation, supporting a dedicated project team to innovate and drive AI literacy across Asia's knowledge workforce.
+It spans AI industry events across the region, the latest AI news and developments, and GMAsia Campus - multimedia, bite-size courses delivered as short, practical lessons guided by an AI tutor.
+Visit the site [here](https://www.gmasia.ai).